crumpkl/libguides-cms-tips/README.md

 # LibGuides CMS Tips & Tricks

-  These are some tips and tricks I use when building and updating the Gregg-Graniteville Library website (https://library.usca.edu/home).
+  These are some tips and tricks I found useful when building and updating the Gregg-Graniteville Library website (https://library.usca.edu/home).

 ## Understanding LibGuides CMS